frenchie68/Z79Forth/README.md

   The asynchronous communication interface adapter (ACIA) transmit and receive clock inputs are driven by a 1.8432 MHz XCO, optionally divided by a factor of three.
 This provides support for either 115200 or 38400 bps communication.
-  The CPU clock input are to be supplied in quadrature at 4 MHz.
+  The CPU clock inputs are to be supplied in quadrature at 4 MHz.
 This is accomplished by dividing the output of a 16 MHz XCO via a dual JK flip-flop.
   Care has been taken to provide potential support for streching down the bus clock down to 1 MHz for 6800 peripherals.